Every body is welcome

 - Movement Meditation

 Unplug and calm your mind with an integrative movement practice.
 Move with awareness, it supports your body holistically to sustain mobility, flexibility, strength, agility and stability.
 Due to limited space, please sign up online or at the Welcome Center.
 Program runs Mondays from Apr.
 2–July 2.
+This program does run over the summer.
+Classes will resume in the fall.
 For more information, please contact Caz Thomson.

 - Moving For Better Balance

 This evidence based fall prevention program for older adults is a therapeutic set of continuous, rhythmic and functional Tai Chi based actions.
 Registration for 12 weeks is required and must be able to attend 75% of the time.
 Open to seniors or adults with balance concerns.
+This will not run over the summer.
+Classes will resume in the fall.
 For more information, please contact Caz Thomson.

 - Tai Chi

 This gentle, physical exercise is excellent for joint mobility, balance and focus.
 In this session you will learn Yang style Tai Chi, working on the traditional 8 and 24 forms.
 Students will work on individual forms and also gain an understanding of the martial arts application of each form.
+Tai Chi will not run over the summer.
+Classes will resume in the fall.
 For more information, please contact Caz Thomson.

 - Y Snaps